Organic Unbleached All-Purpose Flour

 Unbleached flour retains the natural creamy colour of the grain while still making your baking taste great.
 Unbleached flour is refined flour that has not had any whitening agents added to it.
 Bleached flour is flour that has been whitened using chemicals.
 Bleaching flour does not have much of an impact on the flavor of the flour, although some people say that they can taste the difference, so if you are very sensitive you may fall into this category, but it does change the color of the flour to a bright white.
 Bleaching also serves to lower the protein content of the flour, softening it so that baked goods made with it will be more tender.
 Most cake flours, for instance, are bleached.

 Unbleached flour has a pale off-white color and the difference between it and bleached flour is very clear when you put the two side by side.
-Unbleached all purpose flour is widely available and is a good choice for just about all baking projects, regardless of whether the recipe specifically calls for unbleached flour.
-In fact, a good number of bakers these days use unbleached all purpose flour exclusively (using only bleached cake flour in recipes that specifically call for it), so many recipes are designed with it in mind.
+Unbleached all-purpose flour is widely available and is a good choice for just about all baking projects, regardless of whether the recipe specifically calls for unbleached flour.
+In fact, a good number of bakers these days use unbleached all-purpose flour exclusively (using only bleached cake flour in recipes that specifically call for it), so many recipes are designed with it in mind.

 Unbleached flour is allowed to age and whiten naturally, although the bran and germ have been removed, a process known as “bolting”.
 Unbleached flour and whole wheat flour surprisingly contain the same amount of vitamin E while bleached flour contains none.

-The flavour and rising ability of unbleached flour is superior to bleached flour, as the aging process intensifies the gluten, making for a springier dough.
+The flavour and rising ability of unbleached flour are superior to bleached flour, as the aging process intensifies the gluten, making for a springier dough.
 Some all-purpose flours are a combination of hard and soft wheat, yielding a flour with between 9 and 11 % protein content, making it a good general flour for most baking.
 Store organic unbleached all-purpose flour at room temperature for up to a year.

 Experience the difference of freshly milled organic flour